cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 Download or clone this repo into the VM / your machine.

+CD into `./docker-k8s-training/admin/kubecfggen` and there do `chmod 755 kubecfggen.sh`.

-In the directory `admin/kubecfggen` run the script `kubecfggen.sh`.
+Now run the script `kubecfggen.sh`.
 Give it the number of participants/namespaces it should create (e.g. `kubecfggen.sh 10` creates 10 different namespaces for 10 participants).
 - This will generate a yaml to create all namespaces etc in the cluster and already execute / apply it.
 The cluster will then already be set up for the participants.
 - Generates the kubeconfig files for the participants